RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 1. Framework namespaces
 2. Third-party library namespaces
 3. Own library namespaces
-4. Namespaces with the same root as the type in the source code file
+4. Namespaces with the same root as the type in the current source code file

 Correct: